How to Dehydrate Cabbage – Dehydrating Cabbage, A Step-by-Step Guide

 For planning, a 2-1/2 to 3-pound green cabbage fills 5 Nesco 13.5-inch round dehydrator trays.
 So start with one on the smaller side, about 2-1/2 to 3 pounds, and go from there and see how everything fits in your dehydrator.

 All you need to dehydrate cabbage is a good quality food dehydrator.
-We use the Nesco FD-61, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
+We believe this is the best food dehydrator for our long-term food storage needs.

 Supplies Needed to Dehydrate Cabbage